Science of Sex: What’s New In Sex Research (Summer 2019 Edition)

 As I wind down my review, I’m disappointed.
 I could not orgasm with this toy and I have had orgasms with some pretty crappy toys.
 I cannot see this toy working for anything more than warm up and it probably won’t even work well for that.
 It’s a looker but that’s about all.
 The biggest impression the vibrations left upon me was that of annoyance and the shape and feel just did not lend itself well to applying pressure.
 The controls are awkward, both in function and position.

 In my opinion, the benefits (donation, batteries included, texture, look) simply pale in comparison to the disadvantages of the Pink Ribbon Petite.
-If you’re shopping for a clitoral vibrator, I would highly recommend the Laya Spot over this one.
+If you’re shopping for a clitoral vibrator, I would recommend any Siri over this one.
 If you want to lend a helping hand, a full donation to a charity would likely do more good.